officialprofile/Genome-assembly/01-Burrows-Wheeler-Transform.md

 #> $GATTACA
 ```

-Then we sort these sequences with the assumption that the dollar sign precedes lexicographically every ohter symbol.
+Then we sort these sequences with the assumption that the dollar sign precedes lexicographically every other symbol.

 ```r